bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 }
 ```

-For dynamic objects, you can define your column mappings via the `ColumnMaps` property.
+For dynamic objects, you can define your column mappings via the `ColumnMapping` property.

 ### Composite Keys